puazgit/bagizi-id/docs/FIX1_TESTING_PHASE_SESSION_SUMMARY.md

 ### **What Was Accomplished**

-This session completed the **Testing Phase** for Fix #1, transitioning from code implementation to comprehensive verification.
+This session completed the **Testing Phase** for Fix #1, including discovery and resolution of a critical unit mismatch issue.

 ---